-DIGNITY FOR ALL STUDENTS ACT (DASA)
+DIGNITY FOR ALL STUDENTS ACT

-New York State's Dignity for All Students Act (DASA) seeks to provide the State's students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property, a school bus, and/or at a school function.
+New York State's Dignity for All Students Act seeks to provide the State's students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property, a school bus, and/or at a school function.

-This Information Guide presents an overview of the basic requirements under DASA, but it is by no means a comprehensive resource.
-Further information about DASA and associated Regulations can be found at: www.p12.nysed.gov/dignityact
+This Information Guide presents an overview of the basic requirements under the Dignity Act, but it is by no means a comprehensive resource.
+Further information about the Dignity Act and associated regulations can be found at: